TobiasPSP/doneland_sources/Fundamentals/Discrete/Transistor/README.md

 **Amplifier**:  By slowly increasing *voltage* or *current* to the control pin, the transistor works like a variable resistor and slowly increases or decreases its resistance between the other two pins.
 So a transistor can be used like a potentiometer, and the use case of a *switch* (above) is just an extreme example of this (cranking the potentiometer fully open or closed).
 Unlike a real potentiometer, the transistor can support significant currents.
 So a tiny voltage or current change at the control pin can result in a massive current change between the other two pins.
 This is how a transistor *amplifier* operates.

 > [!NOTE]
 > Can a transistor *really* act like a *variable resistor*?
-Yes, but....
-Producing *highly accurate* resistances would be pretty difficult, considering production differences and linear ranges of *transistors*.
-That's why you still need passive *resistors* or *digitally controllable resistors* (*ICs*) if you need precise resistances.
+Producing *highly accurate* resistances would be difficult, considering production differences and linear ranges of *transistors*.
+That's why you still need passive *resistors* or *digitally controllable resistors* (*ICs*) whenever you need precise resistances.

 ## Circuit Symbols